wsiff/project6120/README.md

 ## Setup Instructions
-Follow the steps below to set up and run the tool:
+The following the steps have been set up to run the tool, and have been tuned for Model Extraction Attack:

 Download the necessary python requirements
 ```shell